craig2013/jquery_img_carousel/README.md

 You can override the styles with your own and/or combine the CSS files into your existing project.

+You can now install this with Bower using 'jquery-slider-plugin-cs'.

+For more documentation go to http://jquery-slider.stromannet.com/

+Have you found a bug?
+Please open an issue.

 ##Version History

+######Version 1.6.1
+- Added pause on hover.
+- Changed how some of the options are defined.
+- Added some more documentation.
+- Bugs Fixed:
+   - Fixed an issue with the arrows.

 ######Version 1.5.0
 - Added more documentation